HTTP clients can send a number of headers to tell the server about copies of a

 When the client next requests the same resource, it might send along a header

-date of the last modification time it was sent, or either If-match or
+last modification time it was sent, or either If-Match or If-None-Match,

 When you need more fine-grained control you may use per-view conditional processing functions.